-In her first two seasons as recruiting coordinator, Copeland has helped increase the talent level of the Spartan roster.
-This past year, MSU signed Tori Jankoska, who was named a high school All-American, Michigan's Miss Basketball and Michigan's Gatorade Player of the Year.
-In her first year at MSU, Copeland helped generate a top-25 class (ranked No. 21 nationally by ESPN's Hoopgurlz) for the Spartans.
-Included in the incoming class of 2012 were two top-100 players - No. 28 Branndais Agee and No. 99 Aerial Powers.
+In her first four seasons as recruiting coordinator, Copeland has helped increase the talent level of the Spartan roster.
+Three years ago, MSU signed Tori Jankoska, who was named a high school All-American, Michigan’s Miss Basketball and Michigan’s Gatorade Player of the Year.
+In her first year at MSU, Copeland helped generate a top-25 class (ranked No. 21 nationally by ESPN’s Hoopgurlz) for the Spartans.
+Last season’s class was rated as high as No. 20 nationally by Blue Star Basketball, including Michigan standout Lexi Gussert.

 Copeland spent the previous three seasons as an assistant coach at Bradley, where she was responsible for scouting and recruiting, along with developing the Braves’ backcourt.
 During her tenure, Bradley posted the most wins in program history with 21 in 2008-09, and followed that up by tying the school record with 12 conference wins and advanced to its first postseason appearance (Women’s Basketball Invitational) in 2009-10.